julioacontreras/model2code/readme.md

 * Design more and program less: Most projects have a lot of similar code.
 This tool allows you to create templates and models to generate code.
 Increasing productivity and reducing human error.

-* Easy to migrate technology: Once you have templates and model, you can change the technology by changing the interpreter.
+* Easy to migrate technology: Once created templates and model, is possible change the technology by changing the interpreter.

 * Flexible: If you can choose which parts of your project are generic or not.